vbb08/Web-Mapping/README.md

 In this project I created an interactive HTML map with two different layers:
 - world population distribution visible in a color range scale (yellow < 10M, orange between 10M and 20M, and red with over 20M people);
 - location of Volcanoes in US territory, where at each of them a colorful pin displays its MSL.
-Data sources are in TXT and JSON format respectively.
+Data sources are in txt and JSON format respectively.

 On the top-right corner of the map is a layer control which allows to chose which layer has to be displayed.